mike-bourgeous/mb-sound/README.md

 This project is released under a 2-clause BSD license.
 See the LICENSE file.

-Note, however, that if you use the FFT routines from FFTW, your app may be subject to the GPL.

 ## Standing on the shoulders of giants

 ### Dependencies